tipsy/profile-summary-for-github/README.md

 You can use a comma-separated list of tokens to increase your rate-limit

+You can also access summary for any GitHub profile using `-Dno-restriction=true`:

+* `java -Dno-restriction=true -jar target/github-profile-summary-1.0-jar-with-dependencies.jar`

 ## run locally with docker

 * `git clone https://github.com/tipsy/github-profile-summary.git`